Visionatrix/VixFlowsDocs/docs/IntegrationsManual/getting_started.md

 **Notes**:

-- Replace `base_url` with your actual Visionatrix server URL if different.
+- Replace `base_url` with your actual Visionatrix server URL if it's different.
 - For the second example, replace `input_image_path` with the path to your input image file.
+Ensure that the file exists at the specified path.
+- When creating a task, the API expects a `PUT` request with `multipart/form-data`.
+Therefore, even if you are not uploading any files (as in the `sdxl_lighting` flow), you should use `files=params` to ensure the request uses the correct content type.
 - These scripts include basic error handling and polling logic.
 - The `check_task_progress` function polls the task progress every 5 seconds.
 Adjust the sleep time as needed.
 - The `retrieve_task_results` function uses the `outputs` obtained from the `check_task_progress` function, avoiding an additional call to the server.